Cookies

 The CoSTAR National Lab prototyping team is a small multidisciplinary team of researchers, producers, creative technologists, designers and developers from across the CoSTAR National Lab’s core partners: the National Film and Television School, University of Surrey, Abertay University and Royal Holloway, University of London.

-Led by Miles Bernie, Co-Head of Innovation for the CoSTAR National Lab, this team typically works on short, strategic projects that connect cutting-edge research with practical and high-impact industry use cases.
-We use an Agile sprint-based innovation methodology: ideate, build, test, review, course correct.
+Led by Miles Bernie, Head of Applied Research for CoSTAR National Lab, this team typically works on short, strategic projects that connect cutting-edge research with practical and high-impact industry use cases.
+They use an Agile sprint-based innovation methodology: ideate, build, test, review, course correct.
 Repeat!

 The team aims to tackle between 4-8 strategic prototyping projects per year, with each project usually lasting 12 weeks.

-When a project is completed, the National Lab shares the results for the benefit of the wider industry, including via our own platforms (such as Substack posts and our newsletter), presenting at industry events, running open access workshops and hack events, or publishing Open Source code or knowledge via GitHub (where applicable).
+When a project is completed, the National Lab shares the results for the benefit of the wider industry, including via our own platforms (such as Substack posts and our newsletter), presenting at industry events, running open access workshops and hack events and Open Sourcing our work and knowledge where applicable.

 You can find out more about the previous projects this team has worked on here: